Of course, Chinese pen sellers don't call these pens by their Japanese name, but instead call them calligraphy or bent nib pens.

 After a little more time browsing YouTube and the web, I bought two more bent nib pens.
 This time I chose the Jinhao X750.
 They were being sold on Amazon Japan as a pair, probably because they are so cheap at 940 yen each (around nine dollars at the time).

-The main reason I chose this model was that several YouTubers said you could easily take these pens apart, and you could even swap in a super flexible Zebra G pen nib which is intended for dip pens only.
-I already had a super flex vintage fountain pen, but I was curious.
+The main reason I chose this model was that several YouTubers said you could easily take these pens apart.

-Added later: I eventually discovered that the Duke pens also come apart easily.
-In the case of the Duke Uranus 962 pens, I first had to pull out the nib cover.
+I later discovered that the Duke 209 and 962 Uranus pens also come apart easily.
+In the case of the Uranus pens, I first had to pull out the nib cover for the nib to come out.

 The bend in the Chinese nibs is more curved than the Japanese Fude DE Mannen, but I personally can't tell the difference when I'm using them.